livegnik/2way-poc-design/README.md

 ## Why it exists

-Centralized backends tie identity, policy, ordering, and storage to a single operator.
-If that operator changes plans, disappears, or gets compromised, users lose both history and authority.
-Federation often just moves trust to brittle bridges.
-2WAY keeps durable structure separate from changing software: identities, relationships, and permissions live in a shared graph that each device enforces.
-Applications and vendors can evolve or even vanish without taking authority with them, and a device that reconnects later simply replays signed history until it catches up.
+Most systems tie identity, permissions, ordering, and storage to whoever runs the backend.
+That makes the operator part of the trust model, whether you intend it or not.
+If the operator changes rules, gets compromised, shuts down, or simply makes a mistake, users lose authority over their own history.
+Federation usually does not fix this.
+It just spreads the same problem across fragile bridges and special cases.

+2WAY exists to separate durable structure from transient infrastructure.
+Identity, ownership, permissions, and history live in a shared, cryptographically verifiable graph that every device, user, and app enforces locally.
+No server decides what is valid.
+No relay decides what is authoritative.
+Software can change, vendors can disappear, and the rules still hold.

+Because all state changes are signed, ordered, and append-only, a device does not need to trust uptime or timing.
+It can go offline, fall behind, or disconnect entirely.
+When it reconnects, it verifies and replays history until it converges again.
+Authority comes from keys and structure, not from who stayed online the longest.

+The point is not decentralization for its own sake.
+The point is to make multi-party software that remains correct even when operators fail, infrastructure degrades, or trust assumptions break.

 ---